-- Social skills
+4. Social skills

 When your child is regular at school, their social skills improve.
 They will take part in several social programs that will give them opportunities to understand their subjects and the world around them.
 By socializing with teachers and other students, they will learn cues, etiquette, and more.

 When your child attends school regularly, they get a message that education is a priority not just for your family but for them as well.
-They get to understand that attendance is a crucial part of educational and professional success.
+They get to understand that attendance for school is a crucial part of educational and professional success.
 They also become responsible citizens.

-How Can Parents Contribute to Regular Attendance
+How Can Parents Contribute to Regulars School Attendance?

 Ensure your child completes homework or assignments on time.
 Missing school to complete an assignment is not the right strategy and will cause more harm than good for children’s academic progress.

 Keep family engagements in the evenings or weekends or avoid events that happen during the daytime so that your child goes to school.
 If it’s important to attend to a family obligation, keep it as rare as possible.